Historic Hotel Del Monte - Dudley Knox Library

 (1:47) Transcontinental railroad pioneer Charles Crocker built the original Hotel Del Monte.
 This video chronicles Crocker's vision and the Del Monte's rapid rise to world fame.

 (2:21) The Naval Postgraduate School campus in Monterey, CA is built around the historic Hotel Del Monte, a pioneering resort that transformed the Monterey Peninsula into a scenic tourist destination.

 (1:37) The development of Hotel Del Monte's race track and polo grounds, from its creation in the 1880's by railroad pioneer Charles Crocker to its transformation into a high speed auto race track during the Jazz Age.

 Learn more about Historic Hotel Del Monte

-In addition to those here at NPS, there are several other excellent archives in the Monterey area with unique Hotel Del Monte holdings.
+There are several other excellent archives in the Monterey area with unique Hotel Del Monte holdings.